BUTT ERFLIES

 Habitats and biology: Stony, mountain slopes covered with xerophilous vegetation, at altitudes of 10002700 m.
 Flight: May — July.
 Forage plants various species of Umbelliferae, including Cutter (Falcaria vulgaris), Zhabritsa (Seseli libanotis), Pimple (Torilis heterophylla), Ferula (Ferula ssp.).
 In the ridge.
 Karatau caterpillar on Ferula ugamica.
 The chrysalis hibernates.

-The rarest and most original species of sailboat in Kazakhstan and Central Asia is listed in the Red Book of Kazakhstan.
-It is always considered a big luck to meet in the southern part of Kazakhstan.
+This rarest and most original species of sailboat in Kazakhstan and Central Asia is listed in the Red Book of Kazakhstan.
+In the southern part of Kazakhstan, it is considered good fortune to meet it.
 It is protected in the Karatau reserve.
 It is common in southern Europe.

 Etymology: Alexanor (Greek) Aleksanor, “courageous defender” (a variant of the name Alexander).